devtron-labs/devtron/docs/user-guide/plugins/cosign.md

 # Cosign

 ## Introduction
-The **Cosign** plugin by Devtron enables secure signing of your container images.
-By integrating the Cosign plugin, you can enhance your supply chain security by ensuring authenticity, and integrity of your container image.
+The **Cosign** plugin by Devtron enables secure signing of your container images, enhancing supply chain security.
+It authenticates your identity as the creator and ensures image integrity, allowing users to verify the source and detect any tampering.
+This provides greater assurance to developers incorporating your artifacts into their workflows.

 ### Prerequisites
-Before integrating the Cosign plugin, ensure that you have configured the Cosign account and have a set of private and public keys to sign the container images.
+Before integrating the Cosign plugin, ensure that you have configured the Cosign and have a set of private and public keys to sign the container images.

 ---